jesusvasquez333/verify-pr-label-action/README.md

 When a pull request in opened from a forked repository, Github actions run with read-only permissions, and so the action won't be able to create a pull request review.

 Fortunately, Github recently added a new trigger event `pull_request_target` which behaves in an almost identical way to the `pull_request` event, but the action runs in the base of the pull request and will therefore have write permission.
-However, as the action runs in the base of the pull request, the pull request number is not available in the environmental variables, and must therefor passed as an input argument.
+However, as the action runs in the base of the pull request, the pull request number is not available in the environmental variables, and must therefore be passed as an input argument.
 Please refer to the example usage section for more details.

 ## Inputs